SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

 ### Silverlight client object model

-The SharePoint 2013 object model for Silverlight is used in Silverlight applications, regardless of where the compiled .xap file is persisted.
-It may be in an assets library on a SharePoint 2013 website, on a client computer, in cloud storage, or on an external server.
-Typically, a Silverlight application is surfaced in SharePoint 2013 in a  [SilverlightWebPart](https://msdn.microsoft.com/library/Microsoft.SharePoint.WebPartPages.SilverlightWebPart.aspx) object.
-The Silverlight client object model in SharePoint 2013 is nearly identical to the .NET Framework client object model, and it includes support for the same extensibility areas.
+The SharePoint object model for Silverlight is used in Silverlight applications, regardless of where the compiled .xap file is persisted.
+It may be in an assets library on a SharePoint website, on a client computer, in cloud storage, or on an external server.
+Typically, a Silverlight application is surfaced in SharePoint in a  [SilverlightWebPart](https://msdn.microsoft.com/library/Microsoft.SharePoint.WebPartPages.SilverlightWebPart.aspx) object.
+The Silverlight client object model in SharePoint is nearly identical to the .NET Framework client object model, and it includes support for the same extensibility areas.
 The principal difference is that in the Silverlight version, all batches of commands are sent to the server asynchronously so that the UI of the application remains active.

-The assemblies for the Silverlight client object model are persisted on every SharePoint 2013 server at %ProgramFiles%\\Common Files\\Microsoft Shared\\web server extensions\\15\\TEMPLATE\\LAYOUTS\\ClientBin.
+The assemblies for the Silverlight client object model are persisted on every SharePoint server at %ProgramFiles%\\Common Files\\Microsoft Shared\\web server extensions\\15\\TEMPLATE\\LAYOUTS\\ClientBin.
 They do not have to be installed on the computer that is running the Silverlight application, although you have the option of doing so.
 Also, you can package them into the .xap file of the application.

 Silverlight .xap files can be included in SharePoint Add-ins, including SharePoint-hosted apps.
 In the latter case, the .xap file is deployed to a library on the app web.
-(For more information about app webs, see  [Host webs, add-in webs, and SharePoint components in SharePoint 2013](http://msdn.microsoft.com/library/b791cdf5-8aa2-47fa-bc4c-aee437354759%28Office.15%29.aspx).)
+(For more information about app webs, see  [Host webs, add-in webs, and SharePoint components in SharePoint](http://msdn.microsoft.com/library/b791cdf5-8aa2-47fa-bc4c-aee437354759%28Office.15%29.aspx).)
 This makes a Silverlight application a useful way of including custom SharePoint code in an app, because custom server-side code is not allowed in SharePoint Add-ins.
-It also enables Silverlight developers to use their existing skills to create SharePoint 2013 applications with a minimal learning curve.
+It also enables Silverlight developers to use their existing skills to create SharePoint applications with a minimal learning curve.